-Of all the details that John worked, the worst was the burial detail.
-He first worked this detail at Camp O’Donnell and continued working it at Cabanatuan after the new camp opened.
+Of all the details that John worked on, the worst was the burial detail.
+He first worked on this detail at Camp O’Donnell and continued working on it at Cabanatuan after the new camp opened.
 He recalled that at Camp O’Donnell the bodies were put into a metal shed until they could be buried.
 The bodies stacked up faster than they could bury them.
 The POWs on the detail worked in teams.
 They would carry the body in a sling on a pole.
 The pole rested on their shoulders.

 When selecting a body, John would climb the pile and select the smallest and least ripe body that he could find.
 Some of the dead had had wet beriberi and were swollen and very heavy, so he did not choose those.
 If the body had been dead for a while, the skin would come off in the hands of the two men while they picked it up.
 To get the skin off their hands, the POWs would rub their hands together and roll the skin into balls.
 They would then put the body into the sling and attempt to stand up at the same time.